Human Skin its Functions explained

 - collagen and elastin fibers provide skin with strength and resilience, making your skin a formidable barrier against outside attack and assault.

 - micro-organisms, present on the skin, help combat attacks from harmful bacterial and viruses.

-- your skin's acid mantel's pH helps control and regulate fungal growth (preventing uncontrolled growth).
+- your skin's acid mantel's pH helps control and regulate fungal and mold (mould) growth (preventing uncontrolled growth).